albertvisser/scripts/readme.rst

     start a-propos using a file in /tmp (which is not saved over Linux sessions) **sdv-modman**
-    starts up my Stardew Valley Mod Manager **tickets**
+    starts up my Stardew Valley Mod Manager **start-session**
+    slightly simpler way to start a programming session for a project **tickets**
     starts probreg as my issue tracker, replacing trac.lemoncurry.nl **treedocs**